-Check out our guide to cleaning grills here.
+For charcoal, gas grills and more, check out our full guide to the best grills here.

 Currence is a fan of Cuisinart’s top-rated tabletop propane chef’s grill that comes with two burners and an electronic ignition and requires zero assembly.
 “It’s all stainless and very slick-looking and super easy to clean,” he says.